Moritz Lampert: Amateur career

-Lampert continued his success at junior level into his senior amateur career winning the Portuguese International Amateur in February 2012, and followed this up with a win in the German International Amateur in July of the same year.
+Lampert continued his success at junior level into his senior amateur career winning the Portuguese International Amateur in February 2012.
+He followed this up with a win in the German International Amateur in July of the same year.

 Following this, Lampert went on to represent Germany at the 2012 Eisenhower Trophy in a team with Marcel Schneider and Max Rottluff, Lampert individually finished third and the German team finished in a tie for third behind the United States and Mexico alongside South Korea and France.
 He also represented Europe at the Bonallack Trophy and St Andrews Trophy.

-In 2012. still as an amateur, Lampert played all three stages and finished T-4 at the European Tour Qualifying School earning him his playing rights on the European Tour for 2013.
+In 2012, while still as an amateur, Lampert played all three stages and finished T-4 at the European Tour Qualifying School earning him his playing rights on the European Tour for 2013.
 Immediately following this result, Lampert turned professional in preparation for the 2013 season.

 Professional career

 Lampert had an unsuccessful first season as a professional making only four cuts in 22 events on the 2013 European Tour, eventually finishing in 184th on Race to Dubai and losing his European Tour playing rights for the 2014 season.
 He also finished 109th in the 2013 Challenge Tour Order of Merit, to earn a low exemption category for the 2014 Challenge Tour.

 For the 2014 season, Lampert played on the Challenge Tour, initially with invitations, and the Germany-based EPD Tour.
 He recorded his first victory as a professional at the EPD Tour's Open Al Maaden in Morocco.
 Following this, Lampert recorded his first win on the Challenge tour at the Kärnten Golf Open in May 2014.
 He followed this up with further wins on the challenge tour at the Fred Olsen Challenge de España in June and the Azerbaijan Golf Challenge Open in August.
 The third win of the season meant that Lampert earned direct promotion to the European Tour for the remainder of 2014 and all of 2015.
 Lampert lost his Tour card after the 2015 season.
 He won an event on the third-tier ProGolf Tour in preparation for the Challenge Tour.